Torre de Moncorvo mines

-The iron mines of Torre de Moncorvo are located in the municipality of Torre de Moncorvo, Portugal.
+The Torre de Moncorvo mines are a group of iron ore mines located in Torre de Moncorvo, Bragança in northeastern Portugal.
+Their deposits are among the largest in Europe, with estimated reserves of 2.56 billion tonnes of ore grading 37% iron metal.

+They have been exploited at a small scale since the Iron Age by local communities.
+Over time, the mines developed through proto-industrial operations in the 18th and 19th centuries and became a major industrial site in the 20th century, employing up to 1,500 miners in the 1950s.
+Modern attempts to reactivate mining operations by Aethel Mining, were initiated in the 2020s but were halted by the Portuguese government in 2025, over lack of activity and contractual non-compliance.

 History

-The mines were the subject of primitive exploitation from the Iron Age. to the end of the 18th century.
+Iron mining in the Torre de Moncorvo region began during the Iron Age, when deposits near Serra do Reboredo and Mua were exploited to supply nearby communities.
+For centuries, the ore was collected directly from the surface, as it occurred naturally in accessible areas.
+Settlements such as Vale de Ferreiros, Felgal, Felgueiras, and Escoural developed around these deposits, relying on iron production to support agriculture, crafts, and daily life.
+Primitive exploitation of these deposits was carried out until the end of the 18th century.

 The first experience of proto-industrial exploration took place in the 1790s and, from the 1870s on, interest in mining concessions in Moncorvo was renewed, with 35 concessions.
 In 1897 most of the concessions were acquired by the Syndicat Franco-Iberique Company, which began "methodical and systematic prospecting work with 1396 chemical analyses".

 Between 1930 and 1934, galleries were opened in Mua, and 15,279 tons of ore were extracted, according to the Minas Bulletin.
 The exploration and exploration work of the Companhia Mineira de Moncorvo continued until 1942.
 After World War II the concessions of this German company were made by the Portuguese Government and, from 1957, that Company was managed by Exploration & Bergba of the Thyssen group, assuming the designation of Minacorvo, Lda.

 That year the pilot wash was built and, in 1976, Minacorvo was dissolved and its concessions were integrated into Ferrominas SARL, then Ferrominas EP, ending with the creation of EDM EP, from 1986.

-Between 1951 and 1976 1,796,535 tonnes of iron ore from Moncorvo were exported.
+Between 1951 and 1976, a total of 1,796,535 tonnes of iron ore were exported from Moncorvo.

 Torre de Moncorvo iron mines were the largest employer in the region in the 1950s, employing 1,500 miners.

-Ore exploration was suspended in 1983, with the bankruptcy of Ferrominas, EP.

-It is considered to be one of the largest iron ore deposits in Europe.

-Reactivation
+Reactivation attempt

-The torre de Moncorvo iron mines had no activity for 37 after the bankruptcy of Ferrominas, EP.